rockettheme/docs/Docs/joomla/extensions/rokupdater/INDEX.md

 How to install
 --------------
-Installing RokUpdater is just a matter of few minutes.
-In most cases, RokUpdater will be installed as part of RocketLauncher, as well as being included in extension packs.
+Installing RokUpdater takes just a matter of few minutes.
+In most cases, RokUpdater will be included with supported extension packs.
 You can, however, opt to download and install RokUpdater independently in order to start using it with existing supported extensions.

-Firstly [download][rokupdater-download] the latest version of RokUpdater.
+The first thing you’ll need to do is [download][download] the latest version of RokUpdater.
 The package you will download is a bundle containing all the required plugins to get RokUpdater up and running and it is compatible with both Joomla 2.5.x and Joomla 3.x.
 It does not need to be uncompressed.

-Once downloaded the package, go into the Joomla Administrator and:
+Once you've downloaded the package, go into the Joomla Administrator and:

 From Joomla 2.5: